Finland under Swedish rule: Thoughts in the new age

-The restless reign of Gustav III
+Restless reign of Gustav III

 In 1772, after Gustav III of Sweden had seized power, a new constitution was made, giving power back to the king.
 The age tried to get rid of mercantilism.
 Freedom of speech and freedom of religion expanded.
 Finnish officers trusted the king less, because the nobility lost their power to the king, who was supported by the people.
 Some high-ranking soldiers moved to serve in Russia.
+Finland also gained a degree of autonomy during this year, receiving its own assembly.

 From 1788 to 1790, the so-called Gustav III's war, started by Gustav III, was fought between Sweden and Russia.
 Sweden was also confronted by Denmark.
 The officers in the Anjala conspiracy, among others, opposed the war.
 Despite a decisive marine victory at the Battle of Svensksund, Sweden did not gain any new territories in the Treaty of Värälä.
 The Union and Security Act of 1789 strengthened the king's power even more.
 With the war, the nobility grew even more bitter towards the king, and this eventually led to the king's murder in 1792.